jaesung-cs/superlucent/notes/README.md

 - Rendering (hopefully ray tracing later) from compute shader results, without haevy CPU-GPU data transfers
 - Graphical user interface, object-oriented

+## Code refactoring (July 3, 2021)

+In commit `8abf0e8`,

+Tested CPU-to-GPU transfer with transfer semaphore every frame, not so fast.
+FPS drops from 500 to 250, i.e. ~2ms transfer time.
+Possible solution is using a transfer thread, a transfer queue and triple buffering, which requires optimization in data transfer, and is not a goal in this project.

+Deleted fluid simulation code which was not working.

 ## Solver update with linked list of collision pairs (June 12, 2021)

 In PR #2 (commit `4815997`),